Tukzon/GitHubGraphDraw/README.md

 5. **Optional Parameters**
     - `--mode`: Choose between "max" (5 commits per marked day) or "random" (1–5 commits).
     - `--start-date`: Specify a custom start date in YYYY-MM-DD format.
 If omitted, the script defaults to 52 weeks ago from today.
+    - `--file`: Specify the file to be modified for creating commits (default: progress.txt).
+    - `--commit-hour`: Set the commit hour in HH:MM:SS format (default: 12:00:00).
+    - `--dry-run`: Simulate the execution without making actual changes to the git repository.
+    - `--verbose`: Display detailed logging information.
+    - `--full`: Enable full mode, which makes commits on every day in the contributions graph grid (ignores any word input) [*WARNING: This mode will take quite a while].
+    - `--weeks`: (Used with `--full` mode) Specify the number of weeks (columns) to fill in full mode.
+The default is 52 weeks.

 6. **Push to GitHub**
     ```bash